strangerstudios/pmpro-bbpress/readme.txt

 1. The "Require Membership" meta box for controlling forum access.

 == Changelog ==

+= 1.0.1 =
+* Fixed generation of URLs &noaccess=1.
+The old URLs could sometimes lead to 404 pages.
+(Thanks, bfintal on the WordPress.org forums.)

 = 1.0 =
 * Initial WP.org release.